Comtat Venaissin

 The Comtat Venaissin (/fr/; lo Comtat Venaicin; 'County of Venaissin'), often called the Comtat for short, was a part of the Papal States from 1274 to 1791, in what is now the Provence-Alpes-Côte d'Azur region of Southern France.

-The region was an enclave within the Kingdom of France, comprising the area around the city of Avignon (itself always a separate comtat) roughly between the Rhône, the Durance and Mont Ventoux, and a small exclave located to the north around the town of Valréas purchased by Pope John XXII.
+The state was a separate independent enclave within the Kingdom of France but not part of it, comprising the area around the city of Avignon (itself always a separate comtat) roughly between the Rhône, the Durance and Mont Ventoux, and a small exclave located to the north around the town of Valréas purchased by Pope John XXII.
 The Comtat also bordered (and mostly surrounded) the Principality of Orange.
-The region is still known informally as the Comtat Venaissin, although this no longer has any political meaning.
+The region is still known informally as the Comtat Venaissin, although this term no longer has any political significance.

 History

 In 1096, the Comtat was part of the Margraviate of Provence that was inherited by Raymond IV, Count of Toulouse from William Bertrand of Provence.
 These lands in the Holy Roman Empire belonged to Joan, Countess of Toulouse, and her husband, Alphonse, Count of Poitiers.
 Alphonse bequeathed it to the Holy See on his death in 1271.
-Since this happened during an interregnum, there was no Holy Roman Emperor to protect Joan's rights.

 The Comtat became a Papal territory in 1274.
 The region was named after its former capital, Venasque, which was replaced as capital by Carpentras in 1320.